tasc Performance Ventilated Compression Shorts Review

 - 55% Organic Cotton/ 35% Viscose from Bamboo/10% Elastane

 In general, my active wear / underwear wardrobe has been limited to cotton and poly-pro.
 I have been hunting for an all-season compression short that is breathable, lightweight and will dry quickly.
 The tasc Ventilated Compression shorts are my new favorites.
 I am looking forward to colder temps to arrive so I can test them while backcountry skiing.
 It is necessary to have shorts that provide support and wick moisture away from the body in those cold temps.
 I think these shorts will now be a regular part of my workouts, regardless of the season.
 MSRP: $28.
-Please seewww.tascperformance.com for more information and purchase.
+Visit www.tascperformance.com or www.amazon.com/tascperformance for more information on the Ventilated Compression shorts and other tasc products.